How Much Per kWh Does Solar Energy Cost?

 4. Financing Method

-- Cash purchase → Lowest cost per kWh
+- Lowest cost per kWh

 5. Incentives and Tax Credits

-Federal incentives can significantly reduce cost per kWh.
+Federal incentives significantly reduce overall system cost.

-This long-term view is where solar shines.
+This long-term advantage is where solar delivers its strongest value.

 Common Mistakes When Comparing Solar Costs